 Meaningful change almost never happens quickly and we need to learn to be okay with that.

 It’s a bit strange to say, but the harder you try to move the needle early in the habit-building process, the greater the resistance will be as you go.
 If you do too much too soon, the equal and opposite force reacts as it does and makes repetition nearly impossible.
 And we need to repeat what we want to become.

 As the good man Aristotle said, “We are what we repeatedly do.”
 So we need to make it as easy as possible to repeatedly do the most important things in our lives.

-To be clear, this is specific to things in life that are maintenance-based.
+To be clear, this is specific to the actions in life that are maintenance-based.

 The soreness you might feel in your muscles after working out is reduced if you don’t start off by working out too hard.
 If you’re not sore, you’re more likely to exercise again sooner rather than later.